I DEFINING BASIC TERMS

 - Couples remember that FAM is not a “stand-alone” method.
 When first developed, it assumed that couples would abstain for nearly half or more of the days of the cycle.
 If a couple chooses to use other methods during fertile or potentially fertile days, then the effectiveness of these other methods supersedes the effectiveness of FAM/STMs (which are typically based on abstinence-only).

 - Couple understands the difference between method failure and user failure.

 IV WHEN FAM IS “UNFORGIVING”

-Unintended pregnancies are almost always the result of user failure, which occurs when users: chart inconsistently, have trouble identifying the fertile window, err in interpreting their charts, ignore or incorrectly use method rules, engage in risk-taking behavior during the pre-fertile and fertile phase (unprotected or partially protected sex).
-Furthermore, a user can become complacent over time, by assuming she knows what is/is going to happen, based on past cycles/charts.
-These “errors” can be kept to a minimum when students maintain contact with their instructors, particularly during the learning phase (typically 3 months or cycles).
-This is particularly important when a new learner is in hormonal transition e.g. coming off hormones, post miscarriage or abortion, breastfeeding, has irregular cycles or in peri-menopause.
+Unintended pregnancies are almost always the result of user failure, which occurs when users are self-taught, chart inconsistently, have trouble identifying the fertile window, err in interpreting their charts, ignore or incorrectly use method rules, or engage in risk-taking behavior during the pre-fertile and fertile phase, i.e. engaging in unprotected or partially protected sex.
+And while a user will become more proficient and knowledgeable about her cycle over time, she can also become complacent over time, by assuming she knows what is/is going to happen, based on past cycles/charts (“auto-pilot mode).
+These “errors” are less likely to occur when learning FAM from a certified, experienced instructor, particularly during the learning phase (typically 3 months or cycles).
+This is particularly relevant when a new learner is in hormonal transition e.g. coming off hormones, post miscarriage or abortion, breastfeeding, or in peri-menopause.